 The season starts in April and continues until mid-October.
 Tickets are sold by the boat day with one boat available.

-Stocked rainbow trout fishing is also available to book by the day from Rotmell Loch which is to the north east of Dunkeld, accessible by car and in a very beautiful and secluded location.
+Stocked rainbow trout and blue trout fishing is also available to book by the day from Rotmell Loch which is to the north east of Dunkeld, accessible by car and in a very beautiful and secluded location.